 - Visually inspect the solution for particulate matter and discoloration.
 The solution is clear to slightly opalescent, colorless to slightly yellow.
-Discard the vial if visible particles are observed. - Dilute KEYTRUDA injection (solution) or reconstituted lyophilized powder prior to intravenous administration. - Withdraw the required volume from the vial(s) of KEYTRUDA and transfer into an intravenous (IV) bag containing 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP.
+Discard the vial if visible particles are observed. - Dilute KEYTRUDA injection (solution) prior to intravenous administration. - Withdraw the required volume from the vial(s) of KEYTRUDA and transfer into an intravenous (IV) bag containing 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP.
 Mix diluted solution by gentle inversion.
+Do not shake.
 The final concentration of the diluted solution should be between 1 mg/mL to 10 mg/mL. - Discard any unused portion left in the vial.

-Storage of Reconstituted and Diluted Solutions
+Storage of Diluted Solution